PauBaguer/asterix-visualizer/README.md

 </details>

-Cat10 contains all the data items that can appear in Eurocontrol's SURVAILLANCE DATA EXCHANGE Part 7: Category 010 document.
-This will consist on the transmission of data by mainly airport sensors.
+<p align="justify">Cat10 contains all the data items that can appear in Eurocontrol's SURVAILLANCE DATA EXCHANGE Part 7: Category 010 document.
+This will consist on the transmission of data by mainly airport sensors.<br>
-During decoding this class is going to be utilized to parse all the binary data in to the corresponding fields.
+During decoding this class is going to be utilized to parse all the binary data in to the corresponding fields.</p>

 <details>
   <summary><h5>Cat21 (click to expand)</h5></summary>